EatMeReturns/mossad/notes.md

 An **Ink Raven** is a black, fast bird that swoops out from the shadows like some fucking bat or some shit.

 A **Spiderling** is a little spider that likes to swarm.

+A **Ruby Moth** is a small flying insect that glows red, providing some light.
+It deals no damage and will follow around the player as a light source.
+It can be accidentally killed.

 Items
 ---